jordanpappas/fluid-flex-grid-scss/README.md

 # fluid-flex-grid-scss
-simple, fluid flex grid using scss. includes normalize
+simple, semantic, and fluid flex-grid using scss. includes normalize